mdeaves/robug-blog/content/posts/000-the-problem.md

 Some commercially available products do exist — but they're expensive (typically $20,000+).
 They also tend to be gasoline powered, and I really want to extend my knowledge of electric drivetrains, lithium-ion batteries, and robotic navigation.

-**[The Ferocarrier](https://www.ferocarrier.com/en/tracked-carrier/fero-etp-10-electric-tracked-carrier/)** is probably the closest thing to what I have in mind — a tracked utility carrier with a flat bed, designed for rough terrain.
-Low, wide, stable.
-But it's a commercial product with a commercial price tag, and it won't follow me around or power 120 V tools.
+**[The Ferocarrier](https://www.ferocarrier.com/en/tracked-carrier/fero-etp-10-electric-tracked-carrier/)** is probably the closest thing to what I have in mind — a tracked utility carrier with a flat bed, designed for job site work.
+Low, wide, stable, but with limited ground clearance.

 ![Ferocarrier tracked utility carrier loaded with tools and equipment](/images/ferocarrier.jpg)

 **[The Muck Truck](https://www.mucktruck.com/us/ego-max/)** is another one I looked at.
 It's a walk-behind dumper, 4WD, designed for moving material across sites where a wheelbarrow won't cut it.
-But it requires an operator walking behind it the whole time, and I'm not sure it would handle the our rocky terraine very well.
-It's also quite expensive.
+But it requires an operator walking behind it the whole time, and I'm not sure it would handle the our rocky terrain very well.
+It's also quite expensive, and finding a dealer that carrys the electric version has been challenging in our area.

 ![Muck Truck electric 4WD walk-behind dumper](/images/muck-truck.png)